-Need/issue Background Performance target Action Respons- ibility Means of assessing achievement BMX and other major events surrounding streets Use the overflow parking area for parking during major events HCC Overflow parking area used for parking only during major events Motorbike access Motorbikes are undesirably ridden on the BMX track and soccer fields which damages the facility surfaces.
-Restrict opportunities for riding motorbikes in Colbee Park Install vehicle barriers where required, including at the creek crossing, BMX track, soccer fields HCC Vehicle barriers installed No vehicles on the sports fields or BMX track Consider install a low height fence around the BMX track HCC Fence installed if desired Open drain Open drain The open drain divides the park, prohibits north- south pedestrian movements, and is a hazard for ball sports and Increase the usable area of the park Obtain civil engineering advice about extending the existing piped section of the waterway to cover the open channel HCC Engineering advice obtained children's safety Cover the open channel if possible HCC Open channel covered Boundary fencing Fencing at Old Hawkesbury Road restricts Open up access to the baseball fields from Old Remove the boundary fencing at Old Hawkesbury Road HCC Fencing removed public access to the baseball facilities and parking area Hawkesbury Road and the carpark Remove the internal fence enclosing the baseball facilities HCC Fencing removed Safety at night Unlit areas of the park contribute to safety Upgrade existing lighting and provide new Light the BMX mound HCC BMX mound is lit concerns and anti-social behaviour such as vandalism concerns and anti-social behaviour such fittings to create functional amenity and a safe environment at night Investigate installation of closed-circuit television (CCTV) for the park core area, subject to detailed design.
+Need/issue Background Performance target Action Respons- ibility Means of assessing achievement Use the overflow parking area for parking during major events HCC Overflow parking area used for parking only during major events Motorbike access Motorbikes are undesirably ridden on the BMX track and soccer fields which damages the facility surfaces.
+Restrict opportunities for riding motorbikes in Colbee Park Install vehicle barriers where required, including at the creek crossing, BMX track, soccer fields HCC Vehicle barriers installed No vehicles on the sports fields or BMX track Consider install a low height fence around the BMX track HCC Fence installed if desired Open drain divides the park, prohibits north- south pedestrian movements, and is a hazard for Increase the usable area of the park Obtain civil engineering advice about extending the existing piped section of the waterway to cover the open channel HCC Engineering advice obtained ball sports and children's safety Cover the open channel if possible HCC Open channel covered Boundary fencing Fencing at Old Hawkesbury Road restricts public access to Open up access to the baseball fields from Old Remove the boundary fencing at Old Hawkesbury Road HCC Fencing removed the baseball facilities and parking area Hawkesbury Road and the carpark Remove the internal fence enclosing the baseball facilities HCC Fencing removed Safety at night Unlit areas of the park contribute to safety concerns Upgrade existing lighting and provide new Light the BMX mound HCC BMX mound is lit and anti-social behaviour such as vandalism fittings to create functional amenity and a safe environment at night Investigate installation of closed-circuit television (CCTV) for the park core area, subject to detailed design.
 HCC CCTV installed if required Install appropriate lighting along the shared path network HCC Lighting installed Bike parking facilities No bike parking facilities are provided Encourage the use of bikes to access Colbee Park and to use within the park Install bike parking facilities at amenities buildings, sports fields and BMX track, and in the park core HCC Bike parking is installed